Firstp1ck/hyprgui/README.md

 4. Compile the app with `cargo build --release`, run it directly with `cargo run --release` or use `setup.sh` script.

 ## Credits:
-- [Nyx](https://github.com/nnyyxxxx) - Implementing the parser, rest of the GUI, and maintaining the project
-- [Adam](https://github.com/adamperkowski) - Implementing the base GUI, maintaining the AUR packages and the project
 - [Vaxry](https://github.com/vaxerski) - Hyprland
 - [rust-gtk](https://github.com/gtk-rs/gtk4-rs) - The GTK4 library
 - [Hyprland](https://github.com/hyprwm/Hyprland) - The wayland compositor